Future-Surfer/simple-band-graph-card/README.md

 Minimum and maximum markers are calculated from real Home Assistant history only, not from the artificial current-at-now point.

+If you use `*_color_mode: band`, the configured `bands` are still required even when `show_bands: false`.

 ## Status

 Work in progress, but functional.
-The card can load Home Assistant history and render a configurable threshold-banded line graph with optional markers, axes, grid lines, ribbon content and debug diagnostics.
+The card can load Home Assistant history and render a configurable threshold-banded line graph with optional markers, axes, grid lines, ribbon content, band-driven colours and debug diagnostics.

 ## Roadmap